 Callus tissues of sugarcane genotype CoC671 were exposed to varying concentrations of geneticin to determine the optimal lethal dose for selective callus proliferation.
 Cultures were subcultured at 14-day intervals, and observations were recorded after 8 weeks.
 (Table 4) In the control treatment without geneticin, all 40 callus pieces successfully proliferated into nodular or embryogenic secondary callus.
 These calli were yellowish and creamy in appearance, with each growing to an average of 1 gram in weight and reaching a diameter of 2.5 cm.

-At 20 mg/l geneticin, slight inhibition was observed.
+At 20 mg/L geneticin, slight inhibition was observed.
 Eight out of 40 callus stacks exhibited bleaching, while the remaining developed yellowish, creamy, nodular, or embryogenic callus.
 Growth was somewhat reduced, with calli reaching an average of 750 mg in weight and 1.7 cm in diameter.
 In the 30 mg/l treatment, 26 callus pieces formed healthy-looking nodular callus, though smaller in size (around 550 mg and 1.1 cm in diameter), while 14 pieces bleached.
 Five of these produced minimal, brownish calli, indicating early signs of stress.

-A marked decline in viability was seen at 40 mg/l, where only 12 callus stacks generated secondary callus.
+A marked decline in viability was seen at 40 mg/L, where only 12 callus stacks generated secondary callus.
 These were predominantly watery and nodular, with a pale yellow to brownish color and moderate growth (approximately 300 mg and 9 mm in diameter).
 Twenty-eight callus pieces bleached, and nine additional ones produced only sparse, brownish callus, with some displaying bleached shoot primordia, suggesting high stress and reduced viability.

-At 50 mg/l geneticin, a strong inhibitory effect was evident.
+At 50 mg/L geneticin, a strong inhibitory effect was evident.
 Only 4 callus stacks produced secondary callus, which were pale, watery, and poorly developed, averaging about 100 mg in weight and 7.5 mm in diameter.
 A total of 36 callus stacks bleached, and around 15 others produced only minimal brownish tissue, often with visible bleaching symptoms.
-Complete inhibition was observed at 60 mg/l, where all 40 callus stacks bleached and no callus growth was recorded.
+Complete inhibition was observed at 60 mg/L where all 40 callus stacks bleached and no callus growth was recorded.
 These results confirm a concentration-dependent response to geneticin and help establish the lethal threshold required for effective selection of transformed callus tissue (Figure 1 and 2).
 The results indicate a concentration-dependent inhibitory effect of geneticin on callus proliferation.
-Complete suppression was achieved at 60 mg/l, while 30–40 mg/l marked a transition zone between partial survival and significant mortality.
+Complete suppression was achieved at 60 mg/L, while 30–40 mg/L marked a transition zone between partial survival and significant mortality.
 These findings are visually represented in Figure 1 and 2.

 Table.4